 His announcing career has not been without a few humorous moments.
 He recalled back when he started they used to sit near the floor on the north end of the arena to announce.
 “I was sitting with Ernie.
 I put my head down a little bit and dozed off.
 One of the weights came off the end of a flag.
 I didn’t see it and it landed on the table a few inches in front of my face and I got startled.
 Ernie turned to me and said ‘That will teach you to fall asleep.’”

 When things go smoothly, the announcing may seem effortless.
 That is not the case behind the scenes.
 While there is a standard script for introducing groups, he explained sometimes “people will come in and hand you something with changes.
 With awards ceremonies we try to make sure everything is in proper order.
 It looks like it goes smoothly.
 It gets a little chaotic at times.
-We have to proofread before announcements go out.
+We have a proofreader check over all announcements before announcements go out.
 For example, sometimes a score of 89 is written as 99” (and has to be verified before read).